US-Bangla Airlines Flight 211: Passengers and crew

-The aircraft was carrying 65 adult passengers, two children, and four crew members, for a total of 71 on board.
-Of the passengers, 33 were from Nepal, 32 were from Bangladesh, one was from China, and one was from the Maldives.
+The aircraft was carrying 65 adult passengers, 2 children, and 4 crew members, for a total of 71 on board.
+Of the passengers, 33 were from Nepal, 32 from Bangladesh, 1 from China, and 1 from the Maldives.
 All of the crew were from Bangladesh.
-Fifty-one passengers and crew members were killed in the accident; 22 from Nepal, 28 from Bangladesh, and one from China.
-Most of the Nepalis killed in the crash were medical students who were returning home during a break from school.
+51 passengers and crew members were killed in the accident; 22 from Nepal, 28 from Bangladesh, and one from China.
+Most of the Nepalis killed in the crash were medical students from Jalalabad Ragib Rabeya Medical College of Sylhet, who were returning home after finishing their final professional exam.
 Twenty passengers survived with serious injuries.

 The captain of the flight was 52-year-old Abid Sultan, a former Bangladesh Air Force pilot.
 Sultan had 22 years of flying experience, with more than 5,500 hours of flight time, and more than 1,700 hours of experience flying the Q400.
 He had worked for US-Bangla since 2015 and was also an instructor and Q400 check pilot for the airline.
 He was experienced with the flight to Kathmandu, having flown it more than 100 times.
 He had resigned from the airline before the flight, but as part of the airline's code of conduct, he was required to continue working until he had been discharged.
 He suffered multiple blunt-force trauma to his head and chest, initially surviving the crash, but he died of his injuries the next day.

 The first officer was 25-year-old Prithula Rashid, the first female pilot of the airline.
 She joined the airline in July 2016, and had a total of 390 hours of flight experience, 240 hours in the aircraft type.
 This was her first time flying into Kathmandu.
 She died of her injuries, described as blunt-force injury to her head.

-The two cabin crew members, Khwaza Hossain Mohammad Shafi and Shamim Akter, died after the crash.
+The two cabin crew members, Khwaza Hossain Mohammad Shafi and Shamim Akter, also died after the crash.